FAQ's for Employees

 How can I best support the student?

 The best way to support a student who has experienced an incident of sexual misconduct is to believe, listen, and respect.

-If a student discloses to you that they have experienced an act of sexual misconduct and you are not a confidential resource (this only includes: Staff of Student Health Services, The Counseling Center, Center for Women and Gender Equity), you are considered a 'responsible employee.’
+If a student discloses to you that they have experienced an act of sexual misconduct and you are not a confidential resource (this only includes: licensed medical, clinical or mental health professional staff in Student Health Services, the Counseling Center, the WCU Community Mental Health Services (CMHS) Clinic), you are considered a 'responsible employee.’
 As a responsible employee you are required to report the incident.
 If you are not a confidential resource it is important to let the student know as soon as possible that you are required to report the incident.
 You can report the incident online or you can contact Lynn Klingensmith, the Title IX coordinator, atLKlingensmith@wcupa.edu

 Keep in mind that West Chester University’s policy requires you to report to the university NOT to the police.
 Therefore, reporting does not mean that students will have to appear in court, be in contact with the accused or share their story with anyone else.